jasonflorentino/blackJack/README.md

 # blackJack
-a CLI black jack game
+A CLI black jack game - You vs. the dealer!